Pan-Seared Butter Herb-Basted Steak

 Turn the heat down to medium/medium-low and carefully add butter, garlic cloves, rosemary and thyme to the pan.

 As the butter melts over the herbs and garlic, tilt the pan (careful, it's hot!) and with a spoon baste the steaks with the butter.
-One spoonful at a time, several spoonfuls for each steak.
+Use one spoonful at a time until you add several spoonfuls on each steak.
 This is not only absorbing that delicious herb butter flavor, but the heat of the butter is also slowly rendering (breaking down) the intramuscular fat of the steak.
 This creates the most tender steak ever.

 After 4-5 minutes of basting on medium-low, your steak should be near medium-rare.